freddiehaddad/oxidized/README.md

 **Oxidized** is a modern terminal-based text editor that brings Vim's powerful modal editing to the 21st century.
 Built from the ground up in Rust, it combines Vim's time-tested editing philosophy with cutting-edge architecture, delivering exceptional performance, memory safety, and extensibility.

+> Note: This project is under active development.
+Features, behavior, and APIs may change.

 ## 📋 Table of Contents

 - [🚀 Key Features](#-key-features)